Roaa-ashraf-abdelrahman/ADHD-EEG-signal-classification/README.md

 - after applying this function to all the files in our directory, we put all the arrays in one big array
 - then we created an array for labels
 - the shape of data fed to the model was **1280x19**
+- total no. of epoches =1571 , we splited them to 80% training , 10% valitation, 10% test
+- then we scaled the data using standard scaler to ensure the data points as a balanced scale
 ### 1D CNN model
 #### Model building:
 - our CNN model consists of **15 layers**